simonediberardino/JBomb/README.md

 # JBomb

-JBomb is an action-strategy game that combines elements of adventure, puzzles and online co-op.
+JBomb is an action-strategy game that combines elements of adventure, puzzles, online co-op and PvP.
 It offers players a varied and engaging experience, with two single-player/co-op modes and a PvP option for direct confrontation.

 The core gameplay of JBomb revolves around strategically placing bombs to clear obstacles and defeat enemies within a maze-like environment.
 As you progress through the game, you'll have the opportunity to collect power-ups that enhance your abilities, such as increasing bomb range or speed.